pixel-ports/docs-pas/docs/user_guide.md

 </p>

    As you may deduce, **pixelh2020** is an open (public) repository in Dockerhub, **dummysei:01** is the name and version of the Docker image to be used, and **getInfo** is the included label in the Docker image that described the model with a specific format defined in PIXEL.
 In a certain way, it is similar to a WSDL for web services.
-   The web form also includes to point to a private Docker repository, in thet case, you will have to enter the credentials to access.
+   The web form also includes the option to point to a private Docker repository, in that case, you will have to enter the credentials to access.
    After clicking the **Save** button on the top right corner, you will see the model on the list as **created**:

  <p align="center">
 <img src="https://github.com/pixel-ports/docs-hub-ot/raw/master/docs/img/ot-user-crM3.jpg" alt="ot-user-crM3" align="center"/>
 </p>

    Note that there is still no name nor category for the model, as it needs to be first otained (pulled) from the Docker repository.
-You can track this activity by monitoring the /var/log/tomcat8/otpixelEngineCreateModel.log:
+You can track this activity by monitoring the **/var/log/tomcat8/otpixelEngineCreateModel.log** file:

  <p align="center">
 <img src="https://github.com/pixel-ports/docs-hub-ot/raw/master/docs/img/ot-user-crM4.jpg" alt="ot-user-crM4" align="center"/>